 This section monitors child health through a range of indicators.
-The most recent and reliable estimates suggest that under-five mortality is decreasing and stood at 41 deaths per 1,000 live births in 2012.
-The infant mortality rate has followed a similar trend and is estimated at 27 deaths per 1,000 live births for 2012.
+Under-five mortality has decreased from 81 deaths per 1,000 live births in 2003 to 41 deaths per 1,000 live births in 2013.
 In the same year, 29.5% of pregnant women were estimated to be HIV positive.
-Nearly 25% of children travel far to reach their health care facility and 14% of children live in households that reported child hunger.
+Just over 23% of children travel far to reach their health care facility and 14% of children live in households that reported child hunger.

-Children's access to education
+Children's access to education (pages 119 - 126)

-(pages 104 - 109)

 Many children in South Africa have to travel long distances to school.
-One in seven children (14%) live far from their primary school and this increases to one in five children (20%) in high school.
-Despite these barriers, South Africa has made significant strides in improving access to education with a gross attendance rate of 97% in 2012.
-Access is also increasing in the preschool years, with 90% of 5-6-year-olds attending some kind of educational institution or care facility.
+One in seven children (14%) live far from their primary school and this increases to nearly one in four children (23%) in secondary school.
+Despite these barriers, South Africa has made significant strides in improving access to education with a gross attendance rate of 97% in 2013.
+Access is also increasing in the preschool years, with 91% of 5 - 6-year-olds attending some kind of educational institution or care facility.
 However, this does not necessarily translate into improved educational outcomes or progress through school.
-In 2012, 85% of 10-11-year-olds had completed grade 3, and only 61% of 16-17-year-olds had completed grade 9.
+In 2013, 87% of 10 - 11-year-olds had completed grade three, 64% of 16 - 17-year-olds had completed grade 12.